 With those things being said, we hope you will find this guide useful for the top 10 most common skin conditions.
 Note: the pictures in this article were all obtained during clinical examination on one day and do not represent the best example of each condition.
 The pictures are published with the patients’ expressed permission.

-Here is our top 10 count down for the most common skin spots we see:
+Here is our top 10 countdown for the most common skin spots we see:

-Dermatofibroma occurs most commonly on the legs and less commonly on the arms or back, often developing after a minor injury in the skin such as a mosquito bite.
+Dermatofibromas, also called a cutaneous fibrous histiocytoma, are common noncancerous (benign) skin growths.
+Dermatofibromas occur most commonly on the legs and less commonly on the arms or back, often developing after a minor injury in the skin such as a mosquito bite.
 They show up as a firm red-to-brown minimally raised spot.
 They tend to remain the same, unchanged over time.
 One problem with them is that they can mimic the appearance of melanoma and they may also cause symptoms.
 One of the most common issues seen with these growths relates to them getting caught and irritated with shaving, especially in women.
 We may remove them with a biopsy if there is any concern about their appearance or they are causing problems with shaving.

 #9 Epidermoid Cyst

-Because we have pores all over our skin, we can develop these type of cysts on various parts of the body.
+Because we have pores all over our skin, we can develop these types of cysts on various parts of the body.
 The exception would be the palms and soles of the feet.
 The cysts develop because of plugging in the pore and a nodule then gradually enlarges because of dead skin debris building up inside of it.
 One of our common areas for these growths in the back though they can occur in numerous other locations including the face, neck, arms, and legs.

 Milium (milia = plural) appear as small white bumps clumped together on a raised patch of skin, similar to a grain of rice.
 These are a type of minute cyst that also arises from the pore.
 They are most common on the face.
 They also can occur in both adults and children.
-They are non-life-threatening, though they can be treated to improve their appearance.
+Milium are non-life-threatening, though they can be treated to improve their appearance.

 #6 Sebaceous Hyperplasia